Designing the Episode Pass

 UPDATES

-Players frequently encountered credit cap warnings after attempting to claim rewards.
-The issue wasn’t messaging.
+Players often hit credit cap warnings when claiming rewards.
+The problem wasn’t messaging.
 It was timing.

-By moving the Episode Credit Bank into the header, players could see their limits before claiming.
-This small change removed confusion and made the reward loop feel deliberate instead of punitive.
+By surfacing the Episode Credit Bank in the header, players could see their limits before claiming.
+The change removed confusion and made the reward loop feel intentional instead of catching players off guard.

 Initial Experience